Blog & News

 In the Digital Realty Trust case, decided in February 2018, the Supreme Court created even more uncertainty about internal reporting when it ruled that only those employees who report securities violations to the SEC were entitled to the significant anti-retaliation protections under the Dodd-Frank Act.
 While Congress is currently considering legislation to overturn that decision, some commentators have wondered if internal compliance reporting in the securities and finance sectors would be going extinct.

-Recently, both the SEC and the CFTC made significant awards to whistleblowers who brought their complaints to those agencies after they first raised the same concerns internally.
+Recently, both the SEC and the CFTC made significant awards to whistleblowers reporting fraud who brought their complaints to those agencies after they first raised the same concerns internally.
 And both agencies used the recent announcements to encourage employees to consider reporting violations internally.

 On May 9, 2019, the CFTC issued a press release announcing a $1.5 million award to a whistleblower who reported his concerns internally prior to reporting the same concerns to the CFTC.
 As part of that announcement, Chris Ehrman, the Director of the CFTC’s increasingly active Whistleblower Office, made clear “While there is no requirement that a whistleblower report internally before approaching the Commission, today’s award demonstrates that the Commission may pay enhanced awards to those that do – that is one of the positive factors set out in our rules for the Commission to consider in making its award determination.”